 - Tone your arms paddling Indian River, Cheboygan County: Paddleboard, kayak, or canoe along part of the Chain of Lakes.
-You can choose from half-day trips to full day trips, depending on your chosen launch and take out points.
+You can choose from half-day trips to full-day trips, depending on your chosen launch and take-out points.
 Weekends see more pontoon and boat traffic, so try to go on a weekday or at least in the morning to avoid most of the traffic.
 Enjoy a leisurely paddle and take in the wildlife.
 Bring your own vessel or choose from various outfitters, who will even help drop you off and pick you up.

 - Explore Cranbrook Gardens, Bloomfield Hills, Oakland County: The expansive 40 acres of Cranbrook Gardens surround Cranbook House.
 Favorite spots are the Sunken Garden, a formal garden surrounded by fieldstone walls; the Reflecting Pool; and the Japanese Garden, complete with waterfall and red bridge.
-Admission is free, with the gardens are open 7 a.m. to 7 p.m. through October.
-To get relief from the sun, go into the Cranbook Institute of Science, which sits on the same campus and just a mile away.
+Admission is free, and the gardens are open 7 a.m. to 7 p.m. through October.
+To get relief from the sun, go into the Cranbook Institute of Science, which sits on the same campus and is just a mile away.